 - Data security and privacy are becoming important day by day.

-- Cloud computing in data science allows anybody to access and store large-sized data with limitless processing power.
+- Cloud computing allows anybody to access and store large-sized data with limitless processing power.

 - After deep learning, natural language learning and processing is making its way in data science.

-There are many resources to learn the basics of data science.
+There are many resources to learn the basics.
 Two of them are:

 Data Science for Business Pdf

 Companies are refining services and products by using data science.
 For instance, the data collected from the support service center or call center is collected and then sent to the data scientist and data analysts to get valuable insights as results.
 Moreover, logistics are collecting data related to weather and traffic patterns to optimize delivery speed.

 Data science podcasts focus on trends and news.
 Topics such as artificial intelligence, natural language processing, and biasing data are some of the hottest topics.

 (Also Read: Best Data Science Podcasts for Beginners)